galaxyproject/training-material/topics/metagenomics/tutorials/metatranscriptomics/tutorial.md

 >
 >    > ### {% icon question %} Questions
 >    >
 >    > 1.
-What percentage of sequences has not be assigned to a gene family?
+What percentage of sequences has not been assigned to a gene family?
 >    > 2.
 What is the relative abundance of the most abundant gene family?
 >    >
 >    > > ### {% icon solution %} Solution